LordRaydenMK/lordraydenmk.github.io/_posts/2016-12-04-converting-a-todo-app-to-kotlin-part-3.md

 For this interface the automatic conversion was perfect.

 ## TasksRemoteDataSource
 The automatic conversion for this class results in build errors in the `getInstance` method.
-The fix is simple, just use the `!!` operator on the return value.
+This happens because `INSTANCE` is mutable and the compiler can't guarantee that the value doesn't change between the null check and the return.

 {% highlight kotlin linenos %}
+companion object {
     val instance: TasksRemoteDataSource
         get() {
             if (INSTANCE == null) {
                 INSTANCE = TasksRemoteDataSource()
             }
-        return INSTANCE!!
+            return INSTANCE
+        }
+    }
+{% endhighlight %}

+Kotlin does have a nice feature to solve this: [Lazy initialization][lazy-initialization].
+The lazy function delays the execution of the lambda until the first time `get()` is called.
+Subsequent calls to `get()` simply return the remembered result.

+{% highlight kotlin linenos %}
+    companion object {
+        val INSTANCE: TasksRemoteDataSource by lazy { TasksRemoteDataSource() }
     }
 {% endhighlight %}